Tenandrobilgi/TENAN/README.md

 Fill out the values above with your database information. [(Examples and more info).](https://www.npmjs.com/package/mysql)

-Before running the bot, connect to your database either using an app or your terminal/client and run the command below:
+Before running the bot/inviting it to a server, connect to your database either using an app or your terminal/client and run the command below:

 ```CREATE TABLE `[YOURDATABASENAME]`.`serverdatas` ( `serverId` VARCHAR(20), `serverPrefix` VARCHAR(2), `serverModules` TEXT(500), `serverLogChannelID` VARCHAR(20), `serverLogEnabled` VARCHAR(8), `customResponse` VARCHAR(8) );```